-The Beautiful Gate Center (BGC) is an Applied Behavioral Analysis (ABA) Developmental Learning Center for children and youth with Developmental Disabilities (DD) and Autism Spectrum Disorder (ASD).
+The Beautiful Gate Center (BGC) will be a multi-disciplinary Developmental Learning Center for children and youth with Developmental Disabilities (DD) and Autism Spectrum Disorder (ASD) serving the Charleston, SC tri-county region.

-BGC serves the needs of individuals with Developmental Disabilities and Autism Spectrum Disorders, and their families, who are inadequately served in existing public and private special education programs due to the individuals’ need for a broader range of more intensive learning supports than those traditional environments offer.
+BGC will serve the needs of significantly-impacted individuals with Developmental Disabilities and Autism Spectrum Disorders, and their families, who are inadequately served in existing public and private special education programs due to the individuals’ need for a broader range of more intensive learning supports than those traditional environments offer.

 Beautiful Gate Center